 Logbook for each of the listed sites shall be prepared and provided by the Contractor and used by the vendor’s Maintenance Staff to record such information as maintenance visits, noting names of the technicians rendering the services, date and time of each visit, description of the works performed, consumables and spare parts used as well as any other information that may be of use by the Facilities Manager and/or other Maintenance Staff.

-In order to expedite the on-site AC maintenance process, the Contractor shall deploy two (2) expert technicians along with needed manpower to each of the locations for every maintenance visit.
+In order to expedite the on-site AC maintenance process, the Contractor shall deploy at least two (2) expert technicians along with needed manpower to each of the locations for every maintenance visit.

 In the Financial Proposal, the vendors shall provide combined per-AC unit cost of various consumables and parts required for routine maintenance, detailing their brand names, basic specifications, and units of measure.
 Such may include but should not be limited to air filters, refrigerant (gas), washers, seals, grease, etc.